-Students who achieve a mark of 70% or above for their dissertation, who have passed all their modules without repeat exams, and who achieve a credit-weighted overall average mark of 70% or above on all taught modules are eligible for the award of the M.Sc. degree with distinction.
+Students who achieve a mark of 70% or above for their dissertation, who have passed all their modules without repeat exams, and who achieve at least 68% in the unrounded overall average mark for the taught modules, where modules amounting to at least 30 credits each have a mark of at least 70% are eligible for the award of the M.Sc. degree with distinction.

-Students that have passed all relevant coursework in accordance with the course regulations but who do not want to complete the dissertation can opt to exit the Masters course with a Postgraduate Diploma in Business and Management.
+Students who have passed all relevant coursework in accordance with the course regulations but who do not want to complete the dissertation can opt to exit the Masters course with a Postgraduate Diploma in Business and Management.
 To voluntarily avail of this option they must inform the Course Director in writing within four weeks of the date at which the results of the last regular module exams for the academic year are published.
-Students who choose this option and who have achieved a credit-weighted average mark of 70% or above on all taught modules are eligible for the award of the PG Diploma with distinction if they have not repeated any examinations that form part of their results.
+Students who choose this option and who have achieved at least 68% in the overall credit-weighted average mark and achieve a minimum mark of 70% in individual modules amounting to 30 credits are eligible for the award of the Postgraduate Diploma with Distinction if they have not repeated any examinations that form part of their results.

 Students who fail the dissertation will not be eligible for the award of the M.Sc., but will be eligible for the award of a Postgraduate Diploma in Business and Management.
-The Diploma cannot be awarded with distinction if the dissertation has been failed.
+The Postgraduate Diploma cannot be awarded with Distinction if the dissertation has been failed.